SPC Charles Scott Jirtle

 Specialist Jirtle’s awards and decorations include; Army Achievement Medal (2 awards); National Defense Service Medal; Global War on Terrorism Service Medal; Army Service Ribbon; Combat Infantry Badge; Driver and Mechanic Badge with Mechanic and Weapons Qualification: M4-(expert).

 On November 9, 2010, Savannah gave birth to a daughter, Kenzie, a name that she and Scott had picked out in the early weeks of her pregnancy.
 The birth filled Savannah with new hope in the grief-filled months that followed Scott’s death.
 But as the months passed, the challenges of being a single mom became increasingly difficult.
 Struggling financially, Savannah sought help from the Army’s Survivor Outreach Services (SOS) on Fort Campbell where workers told her about Homes For Our Troops and its Home Award Program.
 Savannah applied for the program, and in January 2013 she was awarded a mortgage-free home in Gallatin, Tenn.

 Savannah is grateful for all that Homes For Our Troops and its Home Award Program has done to honor her late husband’s sacrifice to our nation.
-She looks forward to raising her family in a home in which all financial hardships and worries have been removed, thus allowing her to focus instead on being a good mother.
+She is happy to be able to raise her family in a home in which all financial hardships and worries have been removed, thus enabling her to focus instead on being a good mother.
 Savannah has also opened up her home to her dad, allowing him to live among the comfort and support of his family.
-But above all, she looks forward to providing her daughters with a good life, and hosting birthday parties for them in the future.
+But above all, she is grateful to be able to provide her daughters with a good life.